 Rev. Dr. D. Richard Stuckwisch is Pastor of Emmaus Lutheran Church in South Bend, Indiana, where he has served since his ordination in May 1996.
 A graduate of Concordia University, Seward, Nebraska (BA, 1988), Concordia Theological Seminary, Fort Wayne, Indiana (MDiv, 1993; STM, 2003), and the University of Notre Dame, South Bend, Indiana (MA, 1996; PhD, 2003), he served on the Lutheran Service Book project from 1998 to 2006, and on the Indiana District Worship Committee from 2003 to 2012.
-He currently serves as third vice president of the Indiana District.
+He currently serves as first vice president of the Indiana District.
 He and his wife LaRena were married in 1985 and have been blessed with ten children, three of them now married, and seven grandchildren so far.
 He especially enjoys reading aloud to his children, listening to a wide variety of music, and visiting his grandchildren whenever he is able.

 Rev. Fr.
 Jason Braaten, M. Div., Development Director, Departmental Editor (Gottesdienst Online)